...

 Texas has got you covered.
 Retailers such as Walmart and CVS have partnered with the state to provide facilities for parents to make child support payments using their credit or debit card.
 This offers the convenience of making payments while doing your regular shopping.
 Another option is MoneyGram payments.
 This method requires the Child Support Division’s 10-digit case number and cause number and takes up to three business days to process.
 It’s as simple as visiting a secure MoneyGram website or location and making a payment.

-Whether it’s Federally Mandated Income Withholding for Support, retail payments, or MoneyGram, the objective remains the same: efficient and effective child support payments.
+Whether you use Federally Mandated Income Withholding for Support, make retail payments, or send funds through MoneyGram, each method ensures you pay child support efficiently and effectively.
 The method you choose will depend on your individual circumstances, including your income, employment status, and personal preference.
 The essence is to select a method that ensures consistent, timely payments that align with the Texas child support guidelines.
 One such method to consider is Smart E Pay, which can offer a convenient solution for managing your child support payments.

 At the Law Office of Bryan Fagan PLLC, we are here to help you understand and choose the best payment method for your situation, ensuring your child’s financial stability and your peace of mind.